-active bystander intervention means seeing and recognising a potentially harmful situation and choosing to respond in a safe way that could prevent or stop the harm from happening or continuing. affiliate has the meaning given in the Staff and Affiliates Code of Conduct 2021.
-At the date of this policy, this is: means a person appointed or engaged by the University to perform duties or functions on its behalf, including but not limited to: an honorary title holder engaged under the Honorary Titles Policy 2013; a consultant or contractor to the University; and an office holder in a University entity, a member of any University committee, board or foundation.
+active bystander intervention means seeing and recognising a potentially harmful situation and choosing to respond in a safe way that could prevent or stop the harm from happening or continuing. affiliate has the meaning given in the Staff and Affiliates Code of Conduct At the date of this policy, this is: means a person appointed or engaged by the University to perform duties or functions on its behalf, including but not limited to: an honorary title holder engaged under the Honorary Titles Policy; a consultant or contractor to the University; and an office holder in a University entity, a member of any University committee, board or foundation.
 An affiliate is not an employee of the University.
-Agreement means the University of Sydney Enterprise Agreement 2023-2026 or any successor or replacement agreement.
 Apprehended Violence Order means an ADVO (Apprehended Domestic Violence Order) or an APVO (Apprehended Personal Violence Order) made by a court.
 Note: An ADVO protects a person where the parties live together.
-An APVO protects a person in other circumstances, including where the parties are both staff members or affiliates. bystander means a person who sees or hears and recognises a potentially harmful situation. complainant omplainant means any person who makes a complaint of sexual miscondure or sexual harassment in accordance with this policy, or with the Student Sexual Misconduct Policy 2023.
+An APVO protects a person in other circumstances, including where the parties are both students.
+Bystander means a person who directly sees or hears and recognises a potentially harmful situation.
+CET means Centre for English Teaching complainant means any person who makes a complaint of sexual misconduct or sexual harassment in accordance with this policy.